Highlights from the Ratings and Financial Report for Cinedigm Corp. (CIDM)

 Cinedigm Corp.
-(NASDAQ:CIDM) went down by -0.50% from its latest closing price compared to the recent 1-year high of $2.33.
-The company’s stock price has collected 13.07% of gains in the last five trading sessions.
-Press Release reported on 09/03/21 that Cinedigm Reports Extensive Global Viewership of Fandor Selects(TM) Initial NFT Release
+(NASDAQ:CIDM) went down by -2.35% from its latest closing price compared to the recent 1-year high of $2.33.
+The company’s stock price has collected 4.00% of gains in the last five trading sessions.
+Press Release reported on 09/09/21 that Cinedigm Reports First Quarter Fiscal 2022 Results and Files Form 10-Q Reporting Net Income of $5.2 Million

 Is It Worth Investing in Cinedigm Corp.
 (NASDAQ :CIDM) Right Now?